-The legacy of our founding hospitals-the Beth Israel and New England Deaconess-to provide health care for the disenfranchised and most vulnerable of our society guides Beth Israel Deaconess Medical Center (BIDMC) today.
+The legacy of our founding hospitals — Beth Israel Hospital and New England Deaconess Hospital — to provide health care for the disenfranchised and most vulnerable of our society guides Beth Israel Deaconess Medical Center (BIDMC) today.
 Service to the community is at the core of our mission, exclaiming our "covenant to care for the underserved and to work to change disparities in access to care."
-Like any good neighbor, Beth Israel Deaconess is actively engaged in issues of importance to the community-from protecting genetic privacy to creating a sustainable and health-promoting environment.
+Like any good neighbor, Beth Israel Deaconess is actively engaged in issues of importance to the community — from protecting genetic privacy to creating a sustainable and health-promoting environment.